Adult Cells Steal Trick from Cancer to Become Stem Cell-Like

 researcher Sendurai Mani and his colleagues demonstrated in mice and

-in human cells that cells that have undergone an "epithelial-to-
+in human cells that cells that have undergone an "epithelial-

 mesenchymal" (EMT) transition acquire several important